Please note: Canada Business Ontario is now FedDev Ontario Small Business Services.

-As an internationally trained newcomer with a post-secondary degree and international work experience you can access help to obtain the license or certificate required for your profession or trade in Ontario.
+As an internationally trained newcomer with a post-secondary degree and international work experience you can access help to obtain the licence or certificate required for your profession or trade in Ontario.

 Global Experience Ontario

-If you are an internationally trained individual not in a regulated health profession looking to work in your field, you can speak with Global Experience Ontario’s knowledgeable staff to learn more about the licensing and registration process in Ontario.
+If you are an internationally trained individual looking to work in your field (but not in a regulated health profession - see HealthForceOntario below), you can speak with Global Experience Ontario’s knowledgeable staff to learn more about the licensing and registration process in Ontario.